AHelmin/Note-Taker/README.md

 ![Get Started](./public/assets/images/Note_Taker_Get_Started.png)

 To enter a new note, click in the title area and enter a title.
 Then click in the text area and add the content of your note.
 To save the note, click on the disc icon in the upper right corner.
-To clear the note creation area, click on the plus icon to start a new note.
+To clear any notes in the note creation area, click on the plus icon to start a new note.

 ![How To Add Note](./public/assets/images/Add_Save_Note.png)